gauryvg98/property-analyzer-test/devlog.md

 ###### Rows with bathroom data but no bedroom data (and with price): 6,361
 ###### Rows with bedroom data but no bathroom data (and with price): 2,114

+### Even Better - To remove garbage outliers in the data (price > 1B / ppsf > 1M)

 Looking at historic data now,
 Number of rows with conflicting (duplicate) property IDs: 577 No variation in prices across duplicate properties across datetime listed found

 ## Starting development :
-1. Define response models and table schema.
+#### 1. Define response models and table schema.
-2. Expose API for filtering properties.
+#### 2. Expose API for filtering properties.
-3. Simple load script : load into pandas, and then write row by row to sql Add some extra fields during load (is_valid and is_historic) Load price == 0 as price = null, because zero price makes no sense (null price means missing price, which makes more sense and it wouldnt skew our analysis)
+#### 3. Simple load script : load into pandas, and then write row by row to sql
+#### Add some extra fields during load (is_valid and is_historic)
+#### Load price == 0 as price = null, because zero price makes no sense (null price means missing price, which makes more sense and it wouldnt skew our analysis)
-4. Expose API to calculate statistics
+#### 4. Expose API to calculate statistics
-5. Refactor code - Extract out common query params as injectable classes and filter database objects based on them
+#### 5. Refactor code - Extract out common query params as injectable classes and filter database objects based on them
-6. Add pagination as a middleware
+#### 6. Add pagination as an injectable param
-7. Write tests with a smaller data set of 10 properties for the APIs and statistics functions
+#### 7. Write tests with a smaller data set of 100 properties for the APIs and statistics functions
-8. Add visualizations using plotly
+#### 8. Use plotly for visualizations.

+#### Note - Use the common filter property query function which can effectively filter the `properties` table as per query params, as these query params are consistent across all APIs exposed (including visualization APIs).
+#### Avoid visualizations which pass non-aggregated data to the plots, due to network and performance concerns.